redis/redis/src/modules/INTRO.md

 # Releasing call reply objects

-Reply objects must be freed using `RedisModule_FreeCallRelpy`.
+Reply objects must be freed using `RedisModule_FreeCallReply`.
 For arrays, you need to free only the top level reply, not the nested replies.
 Currently the module implementation provides a protection in order to avoid crashing if you free a nested reply object for error, however this feature